 There are two ways to clean bass strings.
 Taking them off the instrument or leaving them on.
 Determining which one will impinge upon how dirty they are and how bad the sound is.
 While there are many ways to clean the bass strings, the ones mentioned below are the most effective.

-Some people have luck using denatured alcohol or boiling, but neither of these is advisable for several reasons.
+Some people have luck using denatured alcohol or boiling them.
+But neither of these is advisable for several reasons.
 Regardless, if you keep up with the maintenance, you shouldn’t have to resort to extreme measures.
 Let’s learn how to clean bass strings in 6 easy steps!

 Taking Bass Guitar Strings Off